What is Git?

 commit.
 Branches are created from other branches.
 Each repo starts with a single branch called

-master, all other branches eventually branch from
+main, all other branches eventually branch from

-master is considered the production branch, the code in this branch is released to the production environment.
+main is considered the production branch, the code in this branch is released to the production environment.

 Most teams have a